SESYNC-ci/basic-netlogo-lesson/docs/_slides/overview.md

 ===

 Let's see it in action.
-If you haven't done so already, press the 'setup' button to initialize the model with current settings.
+If you haven't done so already, press the "setup" button to initialize the model with current settings.
+Now press "go".

-Press 'go'.

 What model dynamics do you see?
 How many 'ticks' did it take?

 ===

-What settings could we change to get a stable outcome?
+## Exercise 1

 Change to the 'Info' tab to learn what each of the sliders and switches represent.
+Think about what  could be changed to get a stable outcome.

 Note that in order to re-run the model with new settings, you must click the 'setup' button first before hitting 'go' again.

-Give it a try.
-Green sticky notes when you get both sheep and wolf populations to persist.
+Post your green sticky note when you have get both sheep and wolf populations to persist.

 ===

 ## Gathering Information: Plots and Monitors

-**Plots**
+===

+### Plots

 The plot in Wolf Sheep Predation contains three lines: sheep, wolves, and grass / 4.
 (The grass count is divided by four so it doesn't make the plot too tall.)
 The lines show what's happening in the model over time.
 The plot legend shows what each line indicates.
 In this case, it's the population counts.